 Are they honest, transparent and upfront?
 Do they have a good reputation in the industry?
 We know all about reviews in our industry, so do your homework on the business.
 How long have they been around?
 Are they considered an expert in the industry?

 They have experience being a white-label partner

 If you are white-labeling their product or service, make sure they have experience and knowledge in being a good partner.
-White-labeling software and services is more involved than just adding a logo to an existing product, it requires unique processes that are strategic and well thought out.
+White-labeling software and services

 They offer stellar service and support